St George's, Hanover Square: Burial ground

-In the Sherlock Holmes 1892 story The Adventure of the Noble Bachelor it is the setting of the wedding of the eponymous Lord St Simon and American Hatty Doran, whose disappearance sparks Holmes' investigation.

-In the musical My Fair Lady (1956), Alfred Doolittle (Stanley Holloway), having just been provided with an inheritance and having to move into "middle-class morality", invites his daughter Eliza Doolittle (Audrey Hepburn) to his wedding at this church.
-Following the invitation, he and his fellows sing "Get Me to the Church on Time".

-The church is mentioned as the venue for the forthcoming marriage of Iris Henderson in The Lady Vanishes.

-In the Dorothy Sayers novel Busman's Honeymoon, Lord Peter Wimsey's sister-in-law (without consulting him) seeks to have his upcoming wedding held at St George's, Hanover Square.

-In Chapter 2 of The Return of the Soldier by Rebecca West, it is mentioned that Chris and Kitty got married in this church in February of 1906.

 Music

+St. George's has a full-time professional choir and a strong choral tradition.

-Handel was a regular worshipper at St George's, which is now one of the venues used by the annual London Handel Festival.
-He used to play the organ, and wrote Messiah in the church.
-St. George's has a full-time professional choir and a strong choral tradition and is a venue for classical music concerts.
+Handel lived at 25 Brook Street from 1723 until his death in 1759.
+He was a regular worshipper at St George's.
+He was on the panel that appointed the first organist, Thomas Roseingrave in 1725.
+During his years at Brook Street he became a British citizen and wrote Messiah in 1741.
+St George´s is now one of the venues used by the annual London Handel Festival.

 A Restoration Fund Appeal was launched on Trinity Sunday 2006 to raise a total of five million pounds, with a target of one and a half million pounds needed for the first phase of essential restoration work to the fabric of the church.

-A recent concert series in support of the Restoration Fund was supported by the William Smith International Performance Programme and featured solo piano performances by students from the Royal College of Music, including Ren Yuan, Ina Charuashvili, Meng Yan Pan and the London debut of Maria Nemtsova of Russia.
+Classical music concerts include series in support of the Restoration Fund, supported by the William Smith International Performance Programme and featuring solo piano performances by students from the Royal College of Music, including Ren Yuan, Ina Charuashvili, Meng Yan Pan and the London debut of Maria Nemtsova of Russia.

 The church is one of the two main bases of the Orpheus Sinfonia, an orchestra of players recently graduated from music colleges.